zerok1986/lab-ajax-crud-characters/README.md

 The functionalities of the `APIHandler` class are:

--Get all the characters info from https://minions-api.herokuapp.com/characters -Get a single character info from https://minions-api.herokuapp.com/characters/:id -Create a single character posting the data to https://minions-api.herokuapp.com/characters -Delete a single character through his id in https://minions-api.herokuapp.com/characters/:id -Edit a single character through his id in https://minions-api.herokuapp.com/characters/:id
+- Get all the characters info from https://minions-api.herokuapp.com/characters
+- Get a single character info from https://minions-api.herokuapp.com/characters/:id
+- Create a single character posting the data to https://minions-api.herokuapp.com/characters
+- Delete a single character through his id in https://minions-api.herokuapp.com/characters/:id
+- Edit a single character through his id in https://minions-api.herokuapp.com/characters/:id

 You have to create an Axios call for each of these actions.
 You can create as many functions as you need inside the class, but remember this class should only manage the API request and display the resulting value.